solventrix/Honeur-Setup/remote-installation/scripts/README.md

 3. The script will prompt you to enter credentials for the administrator user that can manage users and roles.

 Once done, the script will download the User Management docker image and will create the docker container.

+:warning: Please run the installation script of the [HONEUR Proxy](#honeur-proxy) after installing or updating User Management.
+The proxy is necessary for accessing User Management through the browser.

 ## Distributed Analytics installation instructions
 :warning: Distributed Analytics requires you to install the [Zeppelin](#zeppelin-installation-instructions) component.